Mike McDaniel: Houston Texans

 In 2006, McDaniel was hired by the Houston Texans as an offensive assistant under head coach Gary Kubiak, whom McDaniel worked alongside at the Denver Broncos a season earlier.
 During his tenure in Houston, McDaniel assisted three different offensive coordinators and future head coaches; Troy Calhoun, Mike Sherman, and Kyle Shanahan.

 California Redwoods / Sacramento Mountain Lions

-In 2009, McDaniel was hired by the California Redwoods, a team from the now-defunct UFL football league as a running backs coach under former Minnesota Vikings/Arizona Cardinals head coach Dennis Green.
-In McDaniel's second year, the team relocated to Sacramento and was subsequently renamed the Sacramento Mountain Lions.
+In 2009, McDaniel was hired by the California Redwoods, a team from the now-defunct United Football League as a running backs coach under former Minnesota Vikings and Arizona Cardinals head coach Dennis Green.
+In McDaniel's second year, the team relocated to Sacramento and was renamed the Sacramento Mountain Lions.

 Washington Redskins

 In 2011, McDaniel was hired by the Washington Redskins as an offensive assistant, reuniting with Redskins head coach Mike Shanahan, who was McDaniel's mentor six seasons earlier on the Denver Broncos.
 It was there where McDaniel worked alongside three other future head coaches: Kyle Shanahan, Sean McVay, and Matt LaFleur.
 In 2013, McDaniel was promoted to wide receivers coach following the departure of Ike Hilliard, who left to join the Buffalo Bills in the same position.
 McDaniel would not be retained under new head coach Jay Gruden.